proactor-dev/proactor-blog/2-deploy-rust-webapp-to-vps.md

 ```

 ### Install Git
-Git will be needed to download Web Application from the repository.
+Git will be needed to download web application from the repository.
 This is needed, if you have a ready source code available in your repo.
-For this guide it's not mandatory, since there is another option to create Web App locally without using existing repo.
+For this guide it's not mandatory, since there is another option to create web app locally without using existing repo.
 ```sh
 $ sudo apt install git
 $ git --version # Verify that install succeeded